seandstewart/bardly/pending/roman/antony-and-cleopatra/uncut.md

 **MARK ANTONY**
 Go, Eros, send his treasure after; do it;
-Detain no jot, I charge thee: write to him–
+Detain no jot, I charge thee: write to him--
-I will subscribe–gentle adieus and greetings;
+I will subscribe--gentle adieus and greetings;
 Say that I wish he never find more cause
 To change a master.
 O, my fortunes have
 Corrupted honest men!
-Dispatch.–Enobarbus!
+Dispatch.--Enobarbus!

 *Exeunt*

 ### SCENE VI.
 Alexandria.
-OCTAVIUS CAESAR’s camp.
+OCTAVIUS CAESAR's camp.

 *Flourish.
 Enter OCTAVIUS CAESAR, AGRIPPA, with DOMITIUS ENOBARBUS, and others*